 It's great to recycle your waste, but if you can avoid producing waste in the first place, that's even better for the environment.
 Everything we buy and use has an impact on the environment, so if you can reduce your waste by not creating things, or find ways to use them for longer, that's the best thing to do.

-For large items that you no longer need that are still in good condition, you can have them collected by an organisation listed on the Re-use Tool
+For large items that you no longer need but are still in good condition, you can have them collected by an organisation listed on the Re-use Tool

-Modern reusable nappies are practical and easy to use and an eco-friendly alternative to disposable nappies - the Changeworks real nappies guide gives more information.
+Modern reusable nappies are practical and easy to use and an eco-friendly alternative to disposable nappies - our Real Nappies Guide gives more information.